oyedotunsodiq045/StarkTechBank/README.md

 ## Transfers
+Transfers between your account, (Primary to Savings) and vice versa, and to someone else.

 ### 1. Transfers Between Account - Primary to Savings

-Make transaction between primary and savings accounts (vice versa)
+Make transaction between primary and savings accounts.
+Deduct from primary, auto add to savings

 ***Endpoint:***